Tshobohwa/salomon-enoch-capstone/README.md

 ### Prerequisites

-To run this project you need a properly working pc or laptop and a modern web browser.
+To run this project you need a properly working PC or laptop and a modern web browser.

 ### Setup